catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 the support dropdown in the top right corner of the dashboard.

-If you are an organisation with more complex support needs, you may want to consider our premium support.
+If you are an organisation with more complex support needs, you may want to consider our premium support offering.

 .. image:: assets/support-dropdown.png